• Skip to content

 ECFA, polled some church administrators about what they thought was crucial to church financial health.
 What they said was interesting.

-1. Adequate Cash Reserves – is there enough money in the bank to sustain the church in an unexpected revenue decline?
+1. Adequate Cash Reserves – Is there enough money in the bank to sustain the church in an unexpected revenue decline?

-2. Reasonable Church Debt – is the debt that a church takes on in line with the size of the church, giving levels and church growth?
+2. Reasonable Church Debt – Is the debt that a church takes on in line with the size of the church, giving levels, and church growth?

 3. Reasonable Percentage of Total Compensation to Total Operating Expenses – Is total compensation reasonable and at or below benchmarks of 50%?